Bhavyawahie/JDBC/README.md

 - Implement functionality to add, retrieve, update, and delete student records in the database.
 - Build a user-friendly command-line interface for interacting with the application.
 - Utilize JDBC prepared statements to prevent SQL injection attacks and enhance security.
-- Perform database operations such as querying and filtering student records based on specific criteria.
+- Perform database CRUD operations with persistance in a running database server.